At least 28 people were wounded in 3 separate shootings across these 3 states this weekend

 She urged anyone with information to come forward, saying someone "inside that room knows exactly who the shooters were."

-Seven people shot while waiting to get into a Baltimore lounge
+7 people shot while waiting to get into a Baltimore lounge

-Within hours of the Chicago shooting, seven people were gunned down as they waited to get into a lounge in downtown Baltimore.
+Within hours of the Chicago shooting, seven people were shot and injured as they waited to get into a lounge in downtown Baltimore.

-As many as four suspects are being sought in the shooting, Baltimore Police Col. Rich Worley said during a Sunday afternoon press conference.
+As many as four suspects are being sought in the shooting, Baltimore Police Col. Rich Worley said Sunday.

-Worley said that two shooters exited a car near the lounge just after 2 a.m.
+Worley said two shooters exited a car near the lounge just after 2 a.m.
 Sunday and began firing on those waiting in line.

 One man had a handgun while a second had a rifle.
 A total of nineteen shots were fired, Worley said.
 Those injured, ages 17 to 27, were taken to local hospitals for treatment.